incluDna/FullStack-Restaurant_Reservation/README.md

 - All users can register, login, logout (have role user, admin, employee)

 #### Restaurant
+- admins & employees can manage restaurants
+- users can view all restaurants

+  *manage = view, add, update, delete
 #### Reservation✨
-- users can add, get, update, delete their reservations
+- users can manage their reservations
-- admin can get all, add, update, delete all reservations
+- admins & employees can get all, add, update, delete all reservations

 #### Review restaurant ⭐⭐⭐⭐⭐
 - users can add review for restaurant they have gone (+edit, delete own list)
 - checked by reservation id
 also check: review date must be "After" reservation date have mean rating for each restaurant

 #### 🥐 Menu for restaurant
 - users can view menus in each restaurants
 - admins & employees can view, add, update, delete menu(s)